Ultrasound physiotherapyBy Nigel Chua

-Most people and patients, when they hear about "ultrasound" for their injuries, they think about the imaging ultrasound to see the baby image on the screen during their gynae check ups where they are told their baby's gender.
+Most patients, when they hear about "ultrasound" treatment for their injuries, think of the imaging ultrasound used during pregnancy to see the baby's image on the screen.

-And that's the more common and familiar use of ultrasound...but we'd like to share with you as well that there are non-imaging, therapeutic ultrasound that we use to treat both:
+That's the more common and familiar use of ultrasound, but we'd also like to share with you that there is a non-imaging, therapeutic form of ultrasound, This is used to treat:

 - "soft tissues" like muscle injuries, tendon injuries, ligament injuries